 When you hear the words intermittent fasting, this eating style is exactly what it sounds like, periods of eating and not eating.
 This, in turn, reduces your overall daily caloric intake.
 Anytime you reduce that, you lose weight.
 But let’s break it down further.

-1. Types of IF:
+1. Types of IF

 5/2 – You consume 500-600 calories on two non-consecutive days a week, eating your regular caloric intake the other 5 days.

-2. What to eat on IF:
+2. What to Eat on Intermittent Fasting

 There is no specific list of foods to follow while on IF.
 However, the individuals who get the best results on this plan are the ones who eat lean proteins and mostly whole foods.
 Many people who follow a ketogenic diet also incorporate intermittent fasting into their lifestyle, but you don’t have to follow a keto plan with IF.
 Instead, aim for a healthy, balanced eating plan.

-Keep in mind, periods of eating do not include an all-out binge fest.
+Keep in mind, periods of eating do not include an all-out binge-fest.
 For example, it would not be healthy to “fast” for your 8-hour block only to eat a high calorie, high fat, processed food menu on the 16-hour feeding block.
 That piece of the program works well for those on and off IF.

-3. Benefits of IF:
+3. Benefits of IF

 While weight loss is common with this popular dieting approach, there are other benefits associated with the plan.
 When you follow a cleaner and leaner menu, you are more likely to reduce your insulin resistance and combat your risk of Type 2 Diabetes.
 Healthier eating plans like IF can also benefit your heart health.
 Intermittent fasting may reduce LDL cholesterol and blood triglycerides.
 It also has been shown to reduce inflammatory markers.
 Consequently, these benefits will aid you in living a healthier, longer life!